kriskowal/kriskowal.com/content/we-three-beings.md

 *(Refrain)*

-Sauron fell with Grima Wormtongue
+Saruman fell with Grima Wormtongue
 Gandalf sailed to the isle of song
 Still on Earth
 For what it's worth